brainvation/get-the-trophy/SECURITY.md

 ## Supported Versions

-Only the newest available version is supported
+Only the newest available version, provided through our official bots, is supported.

 ## Reporting a Vulnerability

 To report a vulnerability send us an e-mail at contact@brainvation.de and we'll get back to you as soon as possible.

-As this is "hobby project" please understand I might need some time to repsond.
-Allow me up to 14 days to do so.
+Allow us up to 14 days for the initial reply